banjito/Ereader/Marketing_Page.md

 - No ads or subscriptions

 ### Short Description (Twitter-friendly)
-"DarkReader - A minimalist dark mode e-reader for iOS.
+"TrueReader - A minimalist dark mode e-reader for iOS.
 Read PDFs, EPUBs, and more with beautiful design and zero distractions.
 No ads, no tracking, just reading. 📚🌙"

 ### Contact
 - GitHub: https://github.com/banjito/Ereader